skytruong90/Columbus_State_REU-Summer2022/README.md

 ## How view the paper, poster, and presentation:
 1. In order to view the full presentation, going to the folder ``
-2. The poster can be view by clicking on the ``
+2. The poster can be view by clicking on the `csuposter_davidtan.pdf`
 3. The paper can be view by clicking on the `Columbus Research Paper.pdf`

 ## This is my reserch paper: